graphcore/examples/ai_for_simulation/abc_covid_19/tensorflow2/README.md

 ## Background
 We are looking at data from Italy in the Johns Hopkins University dataset over a period of 49 days.
 Data for the USA and New Zealand is also provided.
 The data contains the active confirmed cases (`A`), confirmed recoveries (`R`), and confirmed deaths(`D`).
-The data starts when there is more than 100 recorded cases (2020-02-23 for Italy).
+The data starts when there are more than 100 recorded cases (2020-02-23 for Italy).

 The model additionally considers the number of unconfirmed recoveries (`Ru`), susceptible people (`S`), and undocumented infected (`I`).